11 step guide to your social media marketing strategy in 2021

 Once you identify which channels you wish to be present on, you should also define the types of content that you will be posting on each of those channels.
 Each social channel is unique, and the same content might not be relevant for all.
 While YouTube can be a great platform for posting how-to videos, your Twitter audience might engage more with industry news and blog posts.

 The type of content that you select for each channel depends largely on audience expectations and how they consume data on each platform.
 One of the reasons why celebrities and influencers have huge social followings is because they know exactly how to use each channel.
 To increase engagement rates, brands must also replicate this in their social media marketing strategy.
-Here is a general guideline on what works best:
+Tips for social media marketing include identifying the content type that works best on each chennel...

 - Facebook – Videos, blog posts, curated content